mabtcoin/chaincoin/doc/tor.md

-TOR SUPPORT IN DASH CORE
+TOR SUPPORT IN CHAincoin CORE
 =======================

 It is possible to run Dash Core as a Tor hidden service, and connect to such services.